contentful-userland/gatsby-contentful-starter/README.md

 ### `npm run publish`

-Run a production build into `./public` and publish the site to github pages.
+Run a production build into `./public` and publish the site to GitHub pages.

 ## Roadmap